scottchiefbaker/nagiosvshell/README.md

 ---------------

-This document is intended for use by Nagios XI and Nagios Core Administrators, and assumes that Nagios Core is installed on the target system.
+This document is intended for use by Nagios XI and Nagios Core Administrators, and assumes that Nagios Core is already installed and function on the target system.

 Overview
 --------

-The Nagios V-Shell is an updated web interface written in PHP that is designed to render as valid HTML5 and be fully styled and formatted using CSS classes, while maintaining the power of Nagios Core for issuing system and node commands.
+V-Shell is an updated web interface written in PHP and HTML5.
+It is styled and formatted using CSS, to have a modern appearance.
 Special attention has been paid to make sure VShell renders well on modern mobile devices.
+To put it simply: VShell is a modern, mobile friendly, frontend for the Nagios Core backend.

 Installation
 ------------

 Prerequisites:
 * Apache
-* PHP 5.6+
+* PHP 7.4+
 * Nagios Core

 To Install V-Shell: